Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Acknowledgements

-\textbf{PII usage.} Personally Identifiable Information (PII) is an important concept in US privacy law, and refers to information that can reveal the identity of an individual~\cite{pii}.
-There are several approaches to study PII usage in apps.
+\textbf{PII Usage.} There are several approaches to study PII usage in apps.
 Some approaches, such as the one taken by Agarwal and Hall~\cite{agarwal_protectmyprivacy_2013} in 2013, examine \textit{access} to sensitive data by intercepting API calls in a jailbroken iOS device.
 Since access does not always lead to \textit{transmission}, recent work has shifted to a network-based approach to detect PII \textit{exposure} over the network~\cite{privacyguard_vpn_2015,shuba2016antmonitor,free_v_paid_2019,reyes_wont_2018,van_kleek_better_2017,ren_recon_2016}.
 For example, Ren et al.~\cite{ren_recon_2016} developed a VPN server to detect the sharing of PII independent of the mobile operating system in 2016.

 \textbf{Our Work.} In this paper, we would like to provide an updated study of privacy practices in apps across Android and iOS at sufficient scale.
-Most of the studies discussed above study either the Android or the iOS ecosystem.
-The number of comparative studies is limited, so we seek to adress this gap.
-Beyond past studies, we want to assess apps' compliance with privacy law, given the increasing competition of platforms and developers around privacy, but lack of empirical evidence.
-Unlike previous work, we would like to analyse iOS apps without relying on app decryption or only traffic analysis, to retrieve rich insights about app privacy at scale through both dynamic and static analysis, and to make our analysis toolchain public without having to worry about uncertain liability.
+Most of the studies discussed above examine either the Android or the iOS ecosystem.
+The number of comparative studies is limited, so we seek to address this gap.
+Unlike previous work, we would like to analyse iOS apps without relying on app decryption or only traffic analysis, to retrieve rich insights about app privacy at scale through both dynamic and static analysis, and to make our analysis toolchain public at \url{https://platformcontrol.org/} without having to worry about uncertain liability.